California State Route 480: Demise and eventual demolition

 In the 1980s, opposition to the Embarcadero Freeway resurfaced in proposals to demolish it.
 The proposal was put to the voters in 1986 and defeated, opposed in particular by influential Chinatown community organizer Rose Pak, who feared that Chinatown would suffer catastrophic consequences if it lost this fast crosstown connection.

 The 1989 Loma Prieta earthquake significantly damaged the structure, causing it to be closed to traffic.
 The California Department of Transportation (Caltrans) planned to retain and retrofit the freeway.
 Various groups inside and outside the city supported the Caltrans plan, but there was a significant opinion within the city in favor of removing the freeway.
 Then-Mayor Art Agnos proposed demolishing the freeway in favor of a boulevard with an underpass at the Ferry Building to allow for a large plaza.

-Opposition to demolishing the freeway mounted again, with over 20,000 signatures gathered in attempt to require another city vote.
+Opposition to demolishing the freeway mounted again, with over 20,000 signatures gathered in an attempt to require another city vote.
 Prior to the earthquake, the Embarcadero Freeway carried approximately 70,000 vehicles daily in the vicinity of the Ferry Building.
 Another 40,000 vehicles per day used associated ramps at Main and Beale streets.
 The strongest opposition came from Chinatown, led by Pak, along with other neighborhoods north of downtown.
 Merchants in Chinatown had suffered a dramatic decline in business in the months immediately following the earthquake and feared that if the freeway was not reopened they would not recover.

 Agnos continued to negotiate with federal and state officials to win enough funding to make the demolition practical, arguing that the city would squander "the opportunity of a lifetime" if it allowed the freeway to remain.
 After months of debate, the Board of Supervisors narrowly voted in favor of demolition by a 6–5 margin.
 Demolition began on February 27, 1991.
 That year, Agnos was defeated for re-election as Pak and Chinatown switched their support away from him.